SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-describe-the-work-you-have-done-while-avoiding-the-word-bug/rule.md

 Clients want to know how you spend your time, and how you word it matters.

 ::: info
-**Tip:** use TimePro to avoid doubling up by using Azure DevOps check-in comments, that flow through to timesheets.
+**Tip:** Use TimePro to avoid doubling up by using Azure DevOps commit messages that flow through to timesheets.
 :::

 On your timesheet entries, there are a few rules you should follow on how to best explain the value you have created for the client: